rust-unofficial/too-many-lists/text/README.md

 How's that for low latency?

-*But yes, if you can't predict your load, there are latency savings to be had!*
+*But yes, if you can't predict your load, there are worst-case latency savings to be had!*